 Does the VUT apply to vacant land or lots that have been subdivided but not developed?

-No, the Vacant Unit Tax only applies only to land with residential units, and properties which have been assessed by MPAC under on of the eligible properties codes as defined by Appendix ‘A’ of our by-law, which can be found here.
+No, the Vacant Unit Tax only applies to land with residential units, and properties which have been assessed by MPAC under one of the eligible properties codes as defined by Schedule 'A' of the Vacant Unit Tax By-law.

 Vacant land under development is assessed by MPAC once an occupancy permit has been issued.
 Supplementary property tax bills are issued once the City is informed of the updated MPAC assessment.
 Properties will be eligible for the VUT in the year following the issuance of the supplementary tax bills.